Dubai to launch 'Airbnb of warehouses' where owners can list properties for lease

 Termed 'Airbnb of warehouses', the Warehouse Platform – which was showcased at Gitex Global 2024 – will be rolled out soon by Dubai Customs and will be a one-stop solution for warehouse owners to lease their properties across the country.

 The platform will simplify the process of registering and leasing various types of warehouses through a centralised system.
-Warehouse owners, whether they own refrigerated, dry, or air-conditioned facilities, can list their properties on this platform for leasing purposes.
+Owners of warehouses — from dry to air-conditioned facilities — can list their properties on this platform.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The new platform will provide multiple options for selecting an appropriate warehouse based on size, location, type, and required duration, thus saving time and effort in searching for available storage spaces.
+The new tech solution will provide users with multiple warehouse options, which they can sort based on size, location, type, and lease duration — thus saving them time and effort in searching for available storage spaces.

 This comes as demand for warehouses outstrips supply in Dubai.